ansible/ansible/docsite/rst/intro_installation.rst

     $ ansible all -m ping --ask-pass

-You can also use "sudo make install" if you wish.
+You can also use "sudo make install".

 .. seealso::